 - Begin investigating internships and networking

-- Get involved in a professional organization related to your career field.
+- Get involved in a professional organization related to your career field

-- Participate in the annual SACUCCA career fair in San Antonio, TX
+- Participate in a career fair

 - Focus on major courses and narrow industry focus